The Complete Guide to Website Project Management

 Website project management is a collaborative process through the delegation of tasks and roles.
 Work managed ranges from technical SEO to page design and development.
 Each task is a building stone to the creation and maintenance of a fast, searchable and informative website.

-The workflow starts with a website project manager who schedules and assigns tasks within due dates and milestones.
-Tasks are moved to different stages and passed between team members until improvements are pushed to the live web application.
+The workflow starts with a website project manager who schedules and assigns tasks.
+Team members pass tasks across stages until improvements are pushed to the live web application.

 A good website project plan ensures that tasks smoothly move across different project stages.
-Team members should be informed in time, documentation should be up to date and accessible, and priorities should be aligned across stakeholders.
+Team members are informed in time and priorities are aligned across stakeholders.

 If you’re building websites for external clients, then good project management also strengthens relationships.
 By keeping everything in check you can maximize for asynchronous work, meet client demands and keep them involved across project stages.